eHealthAfrica/aether-django-sdk-library/README.md

   - the `/admin` section URLs (`ADMIN_URL` setting).
   - the `/admin/~prometheus/metrics` URL.
 Displays the raw monitoring data.
   - the `/admin/~uwsgi/` URL.
 If uWSGI is running displays the server uWSGI settings.
+  - the `/admin/~purge-cache` URL.
+Purges django cache.
+    Available if django cache is enabled.

   - the `/accounts` URLs (`AUTH_URL` setting), checks if the REST Framework ones, using the templates indicated in `LOGIN_TEMPLATE` and `LOGGED_OUT_TEMPLATE`